Marc-Bernard-Tools/Wordle-Assistant/README.md

 ## Design

 The solution is based on [Zwordle](https://github.com/hdegroot/zwordle) by Huge de Groot.
 The original code was adjusted slightly to be compatible with [Open-ABAP](https://github.com/open-abap/open-abap).
-This ABAP code was then transpiled in JavaScript using the [ABAP to JS transpiler](https://github.com/abaplint/transpiler).
-Some placeholders was added for passing user input to this JS code.
+This ABAP code was then transpiled into JavaScript using the [ABAP to JS transpiler](https://github.com/abaplint/transpiler).
+Some placeholders were added for passing user input to this JS code.
 Finally, the
 JS code was bundled together with the [abaplint runtime](https://github.com/abaplint/abaplint) using [browserify](https://browserify.org/).
-The resulting website therefore consists of only two files: One for HTML and one for JavaScript.
+The resulting website consists of only three files: One for HTML, one for JavaScript, and one for the Favicon.

 ## Code